Shalzoc-Dis/Quikscriptify/README.md

 # Quikscriptify
-This extension translates web-page text into Quikscript for brevity and practise reading it.
+This extension translates web-page text into Quikscript for brevity and practice reading it.